Budget-Lab-Yale/Tax-Data/README.md

 Produces historical and projected tax microdata files

 ## Outstanding tasks
+As we focus on building a usable PUF for Budget Lab launch products, we are tabling several nice-but-not-strictly-necessary features for future versions.
+These include:
-- Unpack aggregate return
+- Unpacking aggregate return
-- Improve dependent age imputations
+- Projecting censored TCJA variables for targets
+- Running the LP targeting algorithm for projected years